D3XX3R/starred/README.md

 - [Lissy93/dashy](https://github.com/Lissy93/dashy) – 🚀 A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!
 - [NOXCIS/Wiregate](https://github.com/NOXCIS/Wiregate) – 🥷🏼  AmneziaWG + WireGuard VPN Server with Web UI + TOR + DnsCrypt + Pihole +AdGuard
 - [TarkovTracker/TarkovTracker](https://github.com/TarkovTracker/TarkovTracker) – TarkovTracker - a webapp for tracking and planning your progress in the game Escape From Tarkov.
+- [TeamPiped/Piped](https://github.com/TeamPiped/Piped) – An alternative privacy-friendly YouTube frontend which is efficient by design.
 - [Yacht-sh/Yacht](https://github.com/Yacht-sh/Yacht) – A web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
 Think of it like a decentralized app store for servers that anyone can make packages for.
 - [Zibbp/Radium](https://github.com/Zibbp/Radium) – Synced stream and video playback with VOD capabilities utilizing HLS.
 Developed for movie nights but has many use cases.
 - [adamsol/GitQuill](https://github.com/adamsol/GitQuill) – Cross-platform GUI for Git.
 Built with Monaco Editor and Electron.